Fatna Maraoui

-Fatna Maraoui (born 10 July 1977) is a born Moroccan female Italian long-distance runner who competed at two editions of the IAAF World Cross Country Championships at senior level (2008, 2011). and also two of editions the IAAF World Half Marathon Championships (2011, 2014).
+Fatna Maraoui (born 10 July 1977) is a Moroccan-born female Italian long-distance runner who competed at two editions of the IAAF World Cross Country Championships at senior level (2008, 2011). and also two of editions the IAAF World Half Marathon Championships (2011, 2014).

 She is the sister of Rakiya Maraoui-Quétier born Moroccan female French long-distance runner, ten years older, former member of the France national athletics team.

 Biography

-Naturalized by marriage from 2003.
+She was naturalized Italian by marriage from 2003.
 She won three editions of the absolute Italian Championship in the 10 km road race.